If you're currently mining crypto, it's important to learn how cryptocurrency mining is taxed. This…

 A cryptocurrency investor that purchases 1 Bitcoin for $10,000, for example, and then either trades the same Bitcoin for another cryptocurrency, fiat currency, spends it in return for goods and services when the value of Bitcoin rises to $20,000, it’s possible that the trader would incur a $10,000 tax obligation.

-The ATO taxes cryptocurrency based on profits or losses generated on disposal.
+The Australian Taxation Office (ATO) taxes cryptocurrency based on gains and losses generated on disposal.
 The way this tax works can differ based on specific criteria, as follows:

 Cryptocurrency Taxed as Income — Business or Professional: